nacercdc/hemat/README.md

 To run with optimizer on in dev mode (just for testing, it's faster to leave it off): `yarn web:extract`.
 To build for production `yarn web:prod`.

-To see debug output to verify the compiler, add `// debug` as a comment to the top of any file.

-- Expo local dev: `yarn android/ios`
+- Expo local build: `yarn android/ios`

 ## 🆕 Add new shared module